 Empowering Our Community With Good Health

-Become a monthly donor and receive a free ticket to Movers of Mountains luncheon honoring Don Lucey, October 20, 2022, 11:30-1:00, at Starmount Forest Country Club, Greensboro
+Mark your calendar for Movers of Mountains luncheon honoring Don Lucey, October 20, 2022, 11:30-1:00, at Starmount Forest Country Club, Greensboro

 Simply put, Dr. Don Lucey has led an extraordinary life—and thousands of people are living better because of it.
 For 34 years Don served patients through his urology practice in Raleigh while teaching clinical urology at the University of North Carolina at Chapel Hill, and still found time for frequent missions to clinics in Vietnam and in Nicaragua where he both performed surgery and trained young doctors.